Retroflex consonant: Occurrence

-The retroflex approximant [ɻ] is in free variation with the postalveolar approximant /ɹ/ in many dialects of American English, particularly in the Midwestern United States.
+The retroflex approximant [ɻ] is present in some dialects of Brazilian Portuguese and it's in free variation with the postalveolar approximant /ɹ/ in many dialects of American English, particularly in the Midwestern United States.
 Polish and Russian possess retroflex sibilants, but no stops or liquids at this place of articulation.

 Retroflex consonants are largely absent from indigenous languages of the Americas with the exception of the extreme south of South America, an area in the Southwestern United States as in Hopi and O'odham, and in Alaska and the Yukon Territory as in the Athabaskan languages Gwich’in and Hän.
 In African languages retroflex consonants are also rare but reportedly occur in a few Nilo-Saharan languages, as well as in the Bantu language Makhuwa and some other varieties.
 In southwest Ethiopia, phonemically distinctive retroflex consonants are found in Bench and Sheko, two contiguous, but not closely related, Omotic languages.

 There are several retroflex consonants that are implied by the International Phonetic Association.
 In their Handbook, they give the example of [ᶑ], a retroflex implosive, but when they requested an expansion of coverage of the International Phonetic Alphabet by Unicode in 2020, they supported the addition superscript variants of not just [ᶑ] but of the retroflex lateral fricatives [ꞎ] and [𝼅], of the retroflex lateral flap [𝼈], and of the retroflex click release [𝼊].
 (See Latin Extended-F.) The lateral fricatives are explicitly provided for by extIPA.

 Most of these sounds are not common, but they all occur.
 For example, the Iwaidja language of northern Australia has a retroflex lateral flap [𝼈] ([ɺ̢]) as well as a retroflex tap [ɽ] and retroflex lateral approximant [ɭ]; and the Dravidian language Toda has a subapical retroflex lateral fricative [ꞎ] ([ɭ̊˔]) and a retroflexed trill [ɽr].
 The Ngad'a language of Flores has been reported to have a retroflex implosive [ᶑ].
 Subapical retroflex clicks occur in Central !Kung, and possibly in Damin.

 Most languages with retroflex sounds typically have only one retroflex sound with a given manner of articulation.
 An exception, however, is the Toda language, with a two-way distinction among retroflex sibilants between apical (post)alveolar and subapical palatal.